June 3, 2021

 Many people start noticing their reactions later in the evening or overnight.
-It takes a few hours for the liver to produce the spike proteins which are then released in the bloodstream and travel to many places in the body.
-In the meantime the lymph glands and other parts of the immune system have just started making inflammatory substances which lead to a variety of symptoms such as fever, fatigue, malaise, headache, pain and redness at the injection site, and so on.
-These spike proteins could attach themselves to different cells and tissues, for instance muscle tissue, joints, heart, lungs, nerves, kidneys, intestines, etc. Inflammatory substances recognize those cells as foreign and attack.
-This leads to muscle pain, joint pain, changes in heart rate, shortness of breath, ringing in the ears, dizziness or strange nerve sensations, and a host of symptoms that I discuss in detail -- along with my thoughts on spike protein shedding -- at Covid Vaccine Side Effects.
+It takes a few hours for muscle cells, lymph nodes and the liver to produce the spike proteins in significant quantities which are then released in the bloodstream and travel to many places in the body.
+In the meantime the lymph glands and other parts of the immune system have just started making many types of inflammatory substances (such as cytokines) which, hours later, after being made in enough quantities, lead to a variety of symptoms such as fever, fatigue, malaise, headache, pain and redness at the injection site, and so on.
+Spike proteins could attach themselves to different cells and tissues, for instance muscle tissue, joints, heart, lungs, nerves, kidneys, intestines, brain, etc. Spike proteins by themselves can cause damage, and the outcome could be even worse if and when inflammatory substances recognize those cells as foreign and attack.
+This leads to muscle pain, joint pain, changes in heart rate, shortness of breath, ringing in the ears, dizziness or strange nerve sensations, and a host of symptoms that I discuss in detail -- along with my thoughts on spike protein shedding or transmission -- at Covid Vaccine Side Effects.

 In some individuals the spike proteins may initiate blood clots.
 Spike proteins are thought to trigger platelets to clump together (platelet aggregation).
 Clots in our blood vessels can be tiny and not cause any problems and eventually dissolve; or, over time, grow big enough to travel to the brain causing a stroke, travel to the heart causing a heart attack, to the lungs causing pulmonary embolisms, form in blood vessels in the abdomen, or the clots can form in blood vessels in the legs causing a DVT, deep vein thrombosis.
-Sometimes they may be small and travel and lodge in different parts of our organs and not cause any noticeable effect, but nevertheless do minor damage to our organs.
-When the media mentions the "rare" cases of blood clots they do not acknowledge the possibility of countless small clots that go undected.
+Sometimes they may be small and travel and lodge in different parts of our organs and not cause any noticeable effect (or mild, difficult to pinpoint symptoms), but nevertheless do minor damage to our organs.
+When the media mentions the "rare" cases of blood clots they do not acknowledge the possibility of countless small clots that go undetected.
 There could also be antibodies against platelets which could cause clot formation and/or a low platelet count leading to bleeding.
-AstraZeneca and Johnson and Johnson both have spike proteins on their viral vector, which also trigger clots.
-I am also learning about spike proteins attaching to ACE2 receptors; please see the side effects page.
-Sometimes I wonder if a more proper name for an mRNA injection is SPEM, spike protein expressing material.
+AstraZeneca and Johnson and Johnson both have spike proteins on their viral vector which also trigger clots and, overall, cause similar adverse reactions.
+Keep in mind the possibility that not all batches of the vaccines are made perfectly.
+There could be some that have suboptimal numbers of mRNA strands, others may have more, and still others may have imperfect mRNA strands that translate spike proteins shaped differently than what we expect.
+This could have unknown consequences.
+I am also learning about spike proteins binding to ACE2 receptors; please see the side effects page.
+Sometimes I wonder if a more appropriate name for an mRNA injection is SPEM, spike protein expressing material.

-There are cases of delayed immune responses such as skin rashes, hives, joint pains, cardiac and blood pressure problems, fatigue, and a variety of neurological issues that start a week or two later.
-I am now reading case reports of people having persistent health issues even two or three months later.
-Side effects are often more intense after the second dose and having had a recent Covid-19 infection.
+There are cases of delayed, or ongoing, immune responses such as skin rashes, hives, joint pains, cardiac and blood pressure problems, fatigue, and a variety of neurological issues that start a week or two later.
+I am now reading case reports of people having persistent health issues even three or four months post vaccine.
+Adverse reactions are often more intense after the second dose and having had a recent Covid-19 infection.

 I am still in the process of understanding all the complex interactions that occur once a vaccine enters our body.
 For instance, spike proteins have a structure in some ways similar to certain proteins in our bodies.
-Our immune system, when recognizing these spike proteins, may form substances that attack similar looking proteins that are present on our cells, in some ways like an autoimmune reaction.
+Our immune system, when recognizing these spike proteins, may form substances that attack similar looking proteins that are present on our cells; in some ways like an autoimmune reaction.
 This article is a work in progress and I frequently update it as I learn more.
 Trying to make sense of this complicated process is humbling.
-I am not sure if anyone on the planet completely understands in molecular detail what is exactly going on with these new vaccines in the body; and furthermore has conneted the dots to the clinical signs and symptoms that certain vaccinated people are experiencing.
-I have a strong urge, almost an intellectual obsession, to solve at least part of the puzzle.
+I am not sure if anyone on the planet completely understands in molecular detail what exactly is going on with these new vaccines in the body; and furthermore has conneted the dots to the clinical signs and symptoms that certain vaccinated people are experiencing.
+I have a strong urge to solve at least part of the puzzle.

 The bottom line: